Thursday, 1 January 2026

 Naomi Stadlen

-Mothers and babies at a Mothers Talking group
+Mothers and babies at a Mothers Talking group convened by Naomi Stadlen

 Lauren Porter, who will be co-conducting the first half of this seminartrained as a psychotherapist in the USA, then moved to Germany, and finally settled in New Zealand, where she has resided with her family since 2002.
 She is a registered clinical social worker and mother of two.
 Her professional life has largely focussed on therapeutic support for infants, children and their families, with her PhD research centred on first-time mothers of prematurely born infants.
 For the past six years her work has been in the disability sector.
-She convened in 2008 in Auckland, New Zealand, an extraordinary conference, The Meaning of Motherhood, with Naomi Stadlen as a central figure.

-Naomi Stadlen was born on 25 November 1942 and died on 6 June 2025.
+Naomi was born on 25 November 1942 and died on 6 June 2025.
+Her five books on motherhood are loved by mothers (and others) round the world.

-She participated in 297 of the 298 Inner Circle Seminars held during her lifetime, missing only one: No. 66, on 16 March 2003, when she was in New York for the birth of her first grandson.
 She conducted or co-conducted four of the 297 herself (including two attended by mothers with their breastfeeding babies as well as by psychotherapists and other professionals):

 No. 77 25 April 2004 Listening to Mothers